Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: Measurement of relative rates of diffractive processes

 \subsection{Pseudorapidity gap study}

 For this study the events were selected by the hardware trigger \mbor\ followed by the ALICE offline event selection described in Section~\ref{experiment}.
 The pseudorapidity distribution of particles emitted in the collision is studied by associating the event vertex with a ``pseudo-track'' made from a hit in a cell of the SPD, of the VZERO or of the FMD detector.
-In the case of VZERO, the cells are quite large ($\delta\eta$ about 0.5), so for this detector hits were distributed randomly within the cell pseudorapidity coverage.
-Note that the effective transverse-momentum threshold for the pseudo-track detection is very low (a few tens of MeV/$c$), which makes our detector particulary well suited for pseudorapidity-gap studies.
+In the case of VZERO, the cells are quite large ($\delta\eta$ about 0.5), so for this detector hits were distributed randomly within the cell pseudorapidity coverage. \\ Note that the effective transverse-momentum threshold for the pseudo-track detection is very low (about 20 MeV/$c$).
+It is practically pseudo-rapidity independent and determined by the energy loss in the material.
+This implies that our detector misses only a very small fraction of particles.

 The vertex is reconstructed using information from the ITS and TPC, if possible.
 If it is not possible to form a vertex in this way, a position is calculated using the SPD alone.
 If this is also not possible (as it occurs in 10\% of cases), then a vertex is generated randomly using the measured vertex distribution.
 Such cases occur mainly where there is no track in the SPD and hit information is in the VZERO or FMD detectors only.